 For a number of years, beginning within Quest Software and continuing within Dell Software (after a company acquisition), the core Mensa contributors a have been working on platform technologies for discovering, mapping, and connecting otherwise disconnected data across various enterprise information sources.
 One key ingredient in such solutions is the ability to accurately and efficiently find stuff.

-Most recently, we have focused on delivering automatic digital asset classification technologies, such as those used by Dell One Identity Manager Data Governance Edition – Classification Module.
+Most recently, we have focused on delivering automatic digital asset classification technologies, such as those used by Dell One Identity Manager Data Governance Edition – Classification Module [update: now Quest One Identity].

 We had been using licensed, third-party software for dictionary-based keyword searching, but for a variety of reasons, we knew that component would eventually need to be replaced.
 About a year ago, we began looking for open source alternatives.
 However, no available open source solution had all the elements we were looking for: generics, flexibility, fuzzy matching, large dictionary efficiency, etc.